jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 there are differing patterns of sensitivity for binding and expression.
-Disulfide pair 4 is the most sensitive to mutation with respect to binding, whereas it only is moderately important for expression – this is the disulfide pair within the RBM loop, that stabilizes regions of the ACE2 interface, consistent with its exacerbated importance for binding versus expression.
+Disulfide pair 4 is the most sensitive to mutation with respect to binding, whereas it only is moderately important for expression – this is the disulfide pair within the RBM loop that stabilizes regions of the ACE2 interface, consistent with its exacerbated importance for binding versus expression.
 The remaining three disulfides are in the core RBD domain, and show similar sensitivities for expression and binding – pair 3 is tolerant to mutation (and may even support replacement with polar amino acids), pair 1 is moderately sensitive, and pair 2 is most sensitive – though hydrophobic mutations have noticeably decreased deleterious effect for binding, which is interesting to see.

 This trend is consistent with a series of Cys-\>Ala mutations made in SARS-CoV-2 RBD in [Wong et